Helm based Installation

 OpenShift on Azure

-When running OpenShift on Azure, you need to specify the credential of a service principal that has a contributor role on the resource group.
+If using service principal, the principal needs a contributor role on the resource group.
 You also need to specify the resource group of the openshift nodes and the subscription id.

 $ helm install k10 kasten/k10 --namespace=kasten-io \